-Resolution: It refers to the amount of details in an image.
+Resolution: It refers to the number of details in an image.
 It determines how much the picture can be enlarged without pixelation or blurriness.

 RGB: Abbreviation of Red Green Blue.
 A color model used for digital display devices.

 Rule of Thirds: A composition technique in which the image is divided into 9 equal parts by 2 horizontal and 2 vertical lines.
-Keeping the subject at the intersections or along these lines create visually appealing composition.
+Keeping the subject at the intersections or along these lines creates a visually appealing composition.

 Saturation: Refers to the intensity of a color.
-The more saturation gives vivid colors while as less saturation gives dull colors.
+More saturation gives vivid colors while less saturation gives dull colors.